k3s-io/docs/docs/cli/etcd-snapshot.md

 Snapshots can be saved manually by running the `k3s etcd-snapshot save` command.
 There is no retention for these on-demand snapshots and the user needs to remove them manually by using `k3s etcd-snapshot delete` or `k3s etcd-snapshot prune` commands.
 On-demand snapshots have a name that starts with `on-demand`, followed by the node name and timestamp.

-These are the configuration options that we can set for on-demand snapshots:
+The following options control the operation of on-demand snapshots:

 | Flag | Description |
 | ----------- | --------------- |